Key lessons learned across these pricing models

 I quite like Snipcart's simple headline: Add a shopping cart to any website

-and as a fellow bootstrapped company we
+in minutes and as a fellow bootstrapped company we

 understand when they say the following: